lzh-mb-mod/BattleMiniMap/README.md

 ## Source Code

-Source code should be available within `source` folder in release of this mod.
-Or you can get it at [github.com](https://github.com/lzh-mb-mod/BattleMiniMap).
+You can get it at [github.com](https://github.com/lzh-mb-mod/BattleMiniMap).

 ## Contact with me
 - Email: